Home > core > fillGaps.m

 0012 % parameter is true, only the first type of

-0013 % unconnectivity is considered (opt, default false)
+0013 % unconnectivity is considered (optional, default false)

 0014 % useModelConstraints true if the constraints specified in the model